 This powerful surfactant "sticks" the active ingredient to the surface – ensuring a higher contact time – which means the low, and therefore safe, concentrations of chlorine in Blackwash can work with extremely high effectiveness.

-This means Blackwash is safer for the operator, for the general public, and for our environment than formulations that contain high concentrations of chlorine.
+This means Blackwash is safer for the operator, for the general public, and for our environment than formulations that contain high concentrations of available chlorine.

 It is approved by: